 World Manufacturer Indicator

-The first 3 characters of a VIN number make up the World Manufacturer Indicator (WMI).
-It tells you the country or region where the car was made.
-VIN numbers beginning with numbers 1 to 5 were built in North America
+The first 3 characters of a VIN number make up the WMI, which indicates the country or region where the car was made.
+VINs beginning with numbers 1 to 5 were built in North America.

 In some countries, the second character represents the manufacturer.

-For many countries, the first 2 characters represent the country.
-Depending on the country, the third digit may represent the automaker or a category of vehicles.
+For other countries, the first 2 characters represent the country.
+Depending on the country, the third digit may represent the automaker, or it may denote a category of vehicles.

 The Society of Automotive Engineers (SAE) assigns the WMI to each automaker.